Cœur fidèle: Plot

-Marie (Gina Manès) was an orphan adopted by a bar-owner and his wife in the port of Marseille, and now she is harshly exploited by them as a servant in the bar.
-She is desired by Petit Paul (Edmond van Daële), a thuggish layabout, but is secretly in love with Jean (Léon Mathot), a dockworker.
+Marie was an orphan adopted by a bar-owner and his wife in the port of Marseille, and now she is harshly exploited by them as a servant in the bar.
+She is desired by Petit Paul, a thuggish layabout, but is secretly in love with Jean, a dockworker.
 Marie is forced to leave with Petit Paul, but Jean follows them to a fairground where the two men fight.
 In the brawl a policeman is stabbed and, while Petit Paul escapes, Jean is arrested and gaoled.

 A year later, Jean rediscovers Marie, now with a sick baby and living with Petit Paul, who spends all their money on drink.
-Jean tries to support Marie, aided by a crippled woman (Marie Epstein, credited as "Mlle Marice"), who lives next door; but Petit Paul, warned by gossiping neighbours that Jean is seeing Marie, returns for a violent confrontation, this time armed with a gun.
+Jean tries to support Marie, aided by a crippled woman, who lives next door; but Petit Paul, warned by gossiping neighbours that Jean is seeing Marie, returns for a violent confrontation, this time armed with a gun.
 In the ensuing struggle, the crippled woman obtains the gun and kills Petit Paul.

 In an epilogue, we see Jean and Marie finally free to love each other, though their faces suggest that experience has taken its toll on their lives.